-POLICY HC9 - Thaxted Station:
+POLICY TX HC6 - Thaxted Station:

-Any development at Thaxted station should be limited in scale and should involve the retention of both the engine shed and the former waiting room.
-The setting and significance of these buildings should be preserved with clear space around them to provide a proper appreciation of their historic context.
+Development proposals at Thaxted station will be supported if they are limited in scale and involve the retention of both the engine shed and the former waiting room.
+The setting and significance of these buildings should be protected with clear space around them to provide a proper appreciation of their historic context.